artsupawat/mqtt-client-load-balancing/README.md

 ![shared-subscriptions](mqtt-shared-subscription-v2.png)

 - Publisher publishes messages to the topic 'demoTopic'.
-- Consumer1 subscribes to the shared subscription '$share/group1/demoTopic'.
+- Consumer1 subscribes to the shared subscription '$share/shared-subscriber-group/demoTopic'.
-- Consumer2 subscribes to the shared subscription '$share/group1/demoTopic'.
+- Consumer2 subscribes to the shared subscription '$share/shared-subscriber-group/demoTopic'.
-- Consumer3 subscribes to the shared subscription '$share/group1/demoTopic'.
+- Consumer3 subscribes to the shared subscription '$share/shared-subscriber-group/demoTopic'.

+For this approach, you don't need to manually set up the topic hierarchy for each partition on all devices that publish messages to the topic.
+You can use the shared subscription feature in MQTT v5 to distribute messages across multiple consumers.
+However, you need to ensure that all consumers are using MQTT v5 to support shared subscriptions.

+Additionally, if you have to scale out consumers, you can assign them to the same group, and the MQTT broker will automatically distribute messages to all consumers in the group.
+You don't need to manually manage the number of partitions and consumers, avoiding the needs to update the topic on all devices that publish messages to the topic.

 ### References:
 - [StackOverflow thread: Is it possible to distribute reads of an MQTT topic over multiple consumers?](https://stackoverflow.com/questions/27850819/is-it-possible-to-distribute-reads-of-an-mqtt-topic-over-multiple-consumers)